fortify/IWA-DotNet/README.md

 does not offer this feature across organisations.
 As an alternative you can "clone" the repository and setup a new "remote" or ask permission to be added to the dedicated fork project.

+## Pre-Requisites

+ - DotNet Framework 6.0.25
+ - SQL Server Express 2019 including SQL Server LocalDB
+ - Visual Studio 2022 Community Edition (or higher)

 ## Building the Application

-To create the required database:
+To create/populate the required database:

 ```
+cd InsecureWebApp
-dotnet tool install --global dotnet-ef
+dotnet tool install --global dotnet-ef --version 6.0
 dotnet tool restore
 dotnet ef database update
 ```

-To build (and unit test) the application either select "Build->Build Solution" from within Visual Studio or execute the following from the command line:
+To build (and unit test) the application either select "Build->Build Solution" from within Visual Studio or execute the following from a
+Visual Studio Developers command prompt from the root directory of the project:

 ```
+dotnet restore
 msbuild IWA.NET.sln /p:Configuration=Debug /t:Clean,Build
 ```
 ## Docker Build